Solar-network/docs/docs/tutorials/deployer/azure.md

 ## Special Mention

-Special thanks to [Walrusface](https://medium.com/@walrusface) for writing the original guide and script, Delegate [Jarunik](https://medium.com/@jarunik) for sponsoring its development and our developer [Alex Barnsley](https://medium.com/@alexbarnsley) for testing and modifying necessary things in Swipechain deployer. c
+Special thanks to [Walrusface](https://medium.com/@walrusface) for writing the original guide and script, Delegate [Jarunik](https://medium.com/@jarunik) for sponsoring its development and our developer [Alex Barnsley](https://medium.com/@alexbarnsley) for testing and modifying necessary things in Solar deployer. c